 - Solid work experience requiring communication skills (e.g., public speaking, report writing, etc.); or

 - A persuasive personal statement.

 Spend some time on your personal statement.
-It doesn't need to be long, but it should sincerely convey your interest in our Master's program - particularly which track, Public Policy Analysis or International Development and Policy, you intend to take.
+It doesn't need to be long, but it should sincerely convey your interest in our Master's program - particularly your specific policy interests, areas where you might like to focus your academic and practical experiences, and your anticipated professional and career goals.
 Your personal statement should be a reflection of you and there is no set recipe for writing one.
-However some of the things you could address in your statement include:
+Some of the things you could address in your statement include:

 - Why are you applying to graduate school now, rather than in a couple of years - or why didn't you go earlier?

 - Is there a particular area of public policy that interests you the most and if so, why?

 - Why do you think W&M is a good fit for you?